 Most people that spend an excessive amount of money on a TV with the thinnest screen possibly want their TV closer to the wall.

 Which leads us to the next type of TV mount.

 This type of TV mount holds the TV FIXED against the wall.

 And it keeps the TV “closer” to the wall than any other type of TV mount.

 Which means and cleaner and custom look for your room 🙂

 But a flat TV mount creates a big problem:

 And because of that, I recommend to install them only when the TV will be in the same position.

-For example, a room where the TV viewing distance is always the same where the couch is positioned centrally in front of the TV.
+One example, in a room where the TV viewing distance is constant, and the couch is in front of the TV.